goerwin/directory-validator/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/erwingo/directory-schema-validator/badge.svg?branch=master)](https://coveralls.io/github/erwingo/directory-schema-validator?branch=master)

 Tool to validate directory structures.
 If you want to have control over what files/dirs a directory can have then this can be useful.

 ## Installation

 ```
 # TODO: Pending to publish it to NPM
 $ npm install -g https://github.com/erwingo/directory-schema-validator
 ```

 ## Usage

-Create a configuration file `.directoryschema.json` to start with:
+Generate a configuration file `.directoryschema.json` to start with:
 ```
 $ directory-schema-validator --init
 ```